Crypto-TII/nnbits/README.md

-# N-BEATS in Cryptanalysis | Distinguish Random Data from a Cipher Output
+# An Ensemble Deep Learning Distinguisher for Cryptanalysis | Distinguish Random Data from a Cipher Output

 _(This work has been submitted to JOURNAL and is currently under review)_